Barra Mansa

 Barra Mansa is a municipality located in the Brazilian state of Rio de Janeiro.

 It is in the microregion of the Paraíba Valley, within the mesoregion of the South Fluminense.
 It is located at latitude 22º32'39 "south, longitude 44º10'17" west and altitude of 381 meters.
-Its estimated population in 2020 was of 184,833 inhabitants, forming a conurbation with the cities of Volta Redonda and Pinheiral with a population of more than 450 thousand inhabitants.
+Its estimated population in the 2022 Census was of 169,894 inhabitants, forming a conurbation with the cities of Volta Redonda and Pinheiral with a population of more than 450 thousand inhabitants.
 It has an area of 548.9 km^{2}.

 The administrative and legislative center is in the Centro district.
 In it are located the city hall and the City Hall).
 The judicial center is the Barbará neighborhood, where the municipal forum is located.

 In 1954 the district of Volta Redonda was emancipated and, in 1991, it was Quatis's turn, taking with him the districts of Ribeirão de São Joaquim and Falcão.
 In 1993 Antônio Rocha was elevated to the condition of district, as well as the district Santa Rita de Cássia, in 2006.

 The population of Barra Mansa is made up of descendants of European immigrants (mainly Portuguese, Italian, and Spanish), but also French and German, as well as a dynamic Syrian-Lebanese colony, as well as Amerindians and African descendants.

 The municipality has the second largest population of the South Fluminense mesoregion, has more than 528 industrial units, a large rail, road and river junction.
 It is located in a privileged area, close to the two largest Brazilian cities: Rio de Janeiro and São Paulo.
 It is also close to regional economic centers such as São José dos Campos, Juiz de Fora and Volta Redonda.
 Barra Mansa has a per capita income above the national average of R $13,956.15 [5], and has a Human Development Index (HDI) considered high by the United Nations Development Program (UNDP) of 0.806 (year 2000).
 It is sixth in the ranking of best Human Development Index (HDI-M) among the municipalities of Rio de Janeiro.